Banner image

 Conditions on the Drake Passage determine the exact time of departure.

-As you make your way north you are again followed by a great selection of seabirds while crossing the Drake Passage; making for a far from lonely return voyage.
+As you make your way north you'll again be followed by a vast selection of seabirds while crossing the Drake Passage; making for a far-from-lonely return voyage.

 Day 13: Ushuaia